gaehlerm/SoftwareEngineering/README.md

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one towards the high-level side.

+In this chapter we learn that interfaces exist not only in software but also in the real world.
+And we can learn a great deal from them.
+An interface is always the connection between a developer and a user.
+It is defined by the developer, but it should be designed from a user perspective.
+Because the developer has to implement it only once while the users might have to interact with the interface millions of times.
+Thus it pays off to design an interface properly.

 ## Real world interfaces

 Functions, classes, libraries and also complete software or smartphone apps have an interface.
 Even technical objects like plugs have an interface.
 The technical details may vary quite a lot but the basic principles are very similar.